 - Explore the Russian nuclear icebreaker, Lenin, now a museum

-- Visit the remote Arctic village of Teriberka
+- Visit a Russian Arctic village of the indigenous Sami people

 - Ride the famous St Petersburg – Murmansk railroad